Milwaukee City Christmas Tree: Activities/Pre-activities

-The Christmas tree lighting ceremony usually starts at 5:15PM and is held at Red Arrow Park.
-In 2011, guest performers included American Idol finalist and Milwaukee native Naima Adedapo, while John McGivern, a local comedian, served as master of ceremonies.
+The Christmas tree lighting ceremony usually starts at 5:15PM (17:15 CT) and is held at Red Arrow Park.
+In 2011, guest performers included American Idol finalist and Milwaukee native Naima Adedapo, while John McGivern, a local comedian and presenter, served as master of ceremonies.

-In 2013, for the event's 100th Anniversary, pre-activities began at 4:30PM with music provided by the Lincoln Center of the Arts Ambassador Choir, the Salvation Army Brass Ensemble, and the Milwaukee Repertory Theater's A Christmas Carol cast.
+In 2013, for the event's 100th Anniversary, pre-activities began at 4:30PM (16:30 CT), with music provided by the Lincoln Center of the Arts Ambassador Choir, the Salvation Army Brass Ensemble, and the Milwaukee Repertory Theater's A Christmas Carol cast.
 Special guests included characters from Milwaukee Ballet's Nutcracker and the Milwaukee Children's Choir.
 Refreshments for the celebration were provided by Starbucks.

 Naming controversy

 Like many other city-endorsed Christmas tree lightings, the tree lighting in Milwaukee was labeled "holiday" rather than "Christmas" in 1995 so as not to "offend non-Christians".
 In 2004 and 2005, many cities reversed their decision and re-labeled the tree as "Christmas" rather than the generic "holiday".
 Examples include the Capitol Christmas Tree and the California Capitol Christmas Tree.
 In October 2006, with a 9–5 vote, Milwaukee city council decided to rename the decade's old "Holiday tree" to a "Christmas Tree".